ImproPhoto/pymicmac/README.md

 pip install git+https://github.com/ImproPhoto/pymicmac
 ```

-Python dependencies: pycoeman and noodles (see https://github.com/NLeSC/pycoeman and https://github.com/NLeSC/noodles for installation instructions)
+Python dependencies: `pycoeman` and `noodles` (see https://github.com/NLeSC/pycoeman and https://github.com/NLeSC/noodles for installation instructions)

-Other python  dependencies (numpy, tabulate, matplotlib, lxml) are automatically installed by `pip install .` but some system libraries have to be installed (for example freetype is required by matplotlib and may need to be installed by the system admin)
+Other Python  dependencies (numpy, tabulate, matplotlib, lxml) are automatically installed by `pip install .` but some system libraries have to be installed (for example freetype is required by matplotlib and may need to be installed by the system admin)

-For now pymicmac works only in Linux systems.
+For now `pymicmac` works only in Linux systems.
 Requires Python 3.5.

 ## Instructions